The History of Log Masters Restorations

 Expansion

 Missouri is our home state and will always be the base of operation.
-All the same, Colorado has always appealed to us and needed our service even more so after the Colorado Wildfire devastation.
+Colorado has always piqued our interest, and our service was even more needed after the Colorado Wildfire devastation.
 We also wanted to open up to more states with the same quality service we offer Missouri.
 Learn more…

 Relaunch

 In September 2020, we relaunched with a new name and logo and opened a branch in Colorado Springs, Colorado.
-After subcontracting for other restoration companies in Colorado, obtaining a Colorado business license, and getting to know the wonderful people of Colorado and the beauties of Colorado, we decided to eventually open a fully operational branch with full-time staff in Colorado Springs.
+Colorado is full of log homes due to favorable weather conditions and their overall appeal in the state.
+Upon obtaining a Colorado business license and gaining knowledge of Colorado’s wonderful people and beauty, we decided to open a fully operational branch with full-time staff in Colorado Springs.

 Good Intentions